snowflakedb/SnowAlert/docs/src/pages/manage.rst

 Query Rules
 ===========

-Before creating new alerts, take a look at the alert configuration file ``packs/snowflake_query_pack.sql`` to see examples of useful Queries.
+Before creating new alerts, take a look at the `Snowflake Query Pack`_ to see examples of useful Queries.

 Note that each Query Rule defines a set set of columns, of which some are static, e.g. ``'Medium' AS severity`` and ``'SnowAlert' AS detector``, while others are based on the data queries, such as ``user_name AS actor`` and ``start_time AS event_time``.
 Together, these define alerts that are saved in the ``results`` schema in your Snowflake account.